Algorithm Updates

 v2.1.2–2.1.4

-• Improved detection accuracy for Microsoft Word documents
+• Improved detection accuracy for documents from certain word-processing software

 • Reduced false positives for common PDF creation tools